SaraabbasiNZ/Afghanistan-historical-places/README.md

 - __The landing page image__

-  - The landing includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to.
-  - This section introduces the user to Afghanistan historical places with an eye catching animation to grab their attention
+  - The landing photo showcases a majestic Afghan mountain, accompanied by text, ensuring users can easily recognize the associated location.
+Furthermore, this section entices users with a captivating animation, drawing their attention to Afghanistan's historical sites.

 ![The landing page image](https://github.com/SaraabbasiNZ/Afghanistan-historical-places/assets/144739405/6af428fd-fb9f-45f6-a3e6-2783a94273e0)